How to Make a Great Quick-Reference Guide

 Quick-reference guides are especially useful when a product or service has several different or advanced functions but can also be used to perform more simple tasks.

 Imagine you’re buying a fancy new stove to replace your trusty old one.
-The old stove had a straightforward oven — turn it on, set the temperature, and you’re good to go.
-But this new one?
-It’s cutting-edge.
-Beyond the basic Bake setting, it dazzles with options like Convection Bake, Roast, Bread Proof, and more.
-Instead of the old-fashioned turn-knob, it has buttons and a sleek digital display.
+The old stove had a straightforward oven—turn it on, set the temperature, and you’re good to go.

 Now, even if you’ve baked the occasional loaf of bread, let’s admit it: most days, you’re just warming up pizza rolls or crisping up garlic bread.
 That’s where the beauty of the quick-start guide (a common type of quick-reference guide) comes in.
-Provided by the manufacturer, this handy documentation gets you up and running with basic baking in no time.
+Provided by the manufacturer, this handy process documentation gets you up and running with basic baking in no time.

 How to make a quick-reference guide in six easy steps

-It’s important to note that creating a quick-reference guide can be tricky without the right tools.
+Creating a quick-reference guide can be tricky without the right tools.
 For example, using Microsoft Word to create such a document will likely be frustrating and time-consuming.

-Of course, if you have a professional designer — who can ensure your quick-reference guide looks good and conveys all the necessary information in the best possible way — on the payroll, then you’re sorted.
+Of course, if you have a professional designer—who can ensure your quick-reference guide looks good and conveys all the necessary information in the best possible way—on the payroll, then you’re sorted.

 Snagit comes with several templates that provide professional-looking designs you can use to create quick how-to guides just by dragging and dropping different elements.
 Snagit will even let you add and customize different color palettes to help ensure brand consistency, which will build better customer relationships.